lazare1999/laguna-pools/README.md

 # Laguna Pools

 Laguna Pools is a Spring Boot application designed for pool administration and customer management.
-The application features secure web authentication with username and password, user roles, and future database connectivity.
+The application features secure web authentication with username and password, user roles, and database connectivity.

 ## Features